How to Find the Right Healthcare Provider

 Take it online

 Make sure your HCP of choice is included in at least a couple of databases from reputable medical association websites.
-Good places to start looking include the American Medical Association, the American Board of Medical Specialties, the National Committee for Quality Assurance Physician Recognition Program, and the American College of Surgeons.
+Good places to start looking include the:

-When you find an HCP you like, call the office and ask key questions.
-At the very least, you want to find out that the provider went to an accredited medical school and residency program and that the provider:
+When you find an HCP you like, call the office and start asking questions.
+At the very least, you want to find out that the HCP went to an accredited medical school and residency program.
+You should also find out if they:

-• Has hospital privileges at a Joint Commission-accredited hospital
+• Have hospital privileges at a Joint Commission-accredited hospital

-• Has been board certified for at least 3 years
+• Have been board certified for at least three years

-• Practices with other providers who have equally strong credentials and training
+• Practice with other providers who have equally strong credentials and training

 And if your top choice doesn't happen to accept your insurance?
-Don't throw in the towel just yet.
+Don't give up just yet.
 Call your insurer to see if this HCP could be added to the provider list.

 More On